dflock/duncanlock.net/content/posts/tech/how-to-create-thumbnails-for-pdfs-with-imagemagick-on-linux.rst

 .. code-block:: bash

-    for f in *.pdf; do convert -thumbnail 300 -background white -alpha remove $f[0] $f.png; done
+    for f in *.pdf; do convert -thumbnail x300 -background white -alpha remove $f[0] $f.png; done

-This will create thumbnails with filenames that match the input PDF's, except for the extension.
+This will create thumbnails with filenames that match the input PDF's, except with an extra ``.pdf`` extension.

 Requirements
 ------------